sous-chefs/apt/README.md

 [![Build Status](https://img.shields.io/travis/chef-cookbooks/apt.svg)][travis] [![Cookbook Version](https://img.shields.io/cookbook/v/apt.svg)][cookbook]

 This cookbook includes recipes to execute apt-get update to ensure the local APT package cache is up to date.
 There are recipes for managing the apt-cacher-ng caching proxy and proxy clients.
-It also includes a custom resource for managing APT repositories in /etc/apt/sources.list.d as well as an custom resource for pinning packages via /etc/apt/preferences.d.
+It also includes a custom resource for pinning packages via /etc/apt/preferences.d.

 ## Requirements